Knowing how to build a sales funnel from scratch is crucial for any business looking to drive conversions and maximize revenue.

 7. Keep in Touch

-When you build a sales funnel from scratch, your goals should not just be to get people to make a purchase.
+When learning how to build a sales funnel from scratch, your goals should not just be to get people to make a purchase.
 Instead, you should aim to retain your customers and try to get repeat business.

-Your existing customers have already used your products and services, and are happy with them.
-Getting them to make another purchase would be a lot easier than acquiring new leads and pushing them down the entire sales funnel as they already know your brand.
+Your existing customers have already used your products and services and are happy with them.
+Getting a satisfied customer to buy again is much easier than convincing a brand-new lead to go through the entire funnel.

-Here are some strategies to keep in touch, while creating opportunities for generating recurring revenue.
+Here are some strategies to keep in touch while creating opportunities to generate recurring revenue.

 Send Product Updates